Fredkim-labs/virutal-machine/README.md

 - Select Size - You want at least 2 vcpus or the Virtual Machine will run slow in Azure

-- Create a password and username and then record them down for safekeeping.
+- Create a password and username and then record them for safekeeping.

 <br><br>